chelsea-12/chelseaexamples/h3-web.md

 Once this small, but very large, issue was solved I was able to move on.

+The first task in the Developer Tools section was straightforward and involved inputting a command into the console window and getting a return value.

 ## SQLZoo

 ## Portswigger Labs